IntersectMBO/cardano-node/doc/getting-started/install.md

 * An x86 host \(AMD or Intel\), Virtual Machine or AWS instance with at least 2 cores, 4GB of RAM and at least 10GB of free disk space;
 * A recent version of Linux.

+The node can be built and run on other operating systems, including Windows and MacOSX, but there are performance advantages that mean that stake pool operators are recommended to use Linux.

 #### Install dependencies

 We need the following packages and tools on our Linux system to download the source code and build it: